mhinz/vim-galore/README.md

 This simply tells Vim to print a certain sequence of characters ([escape sequence](https://en.wikipedia.org/wiki/Escape_sequence)) when entering/leaving insert mode.
-The underlying terminal will process and evaluate it.
+The underlying terminal, or programs like [tmux](https://tmux.github.io) that sit between Vim and the terminal, will process and evaluate it.

 There's one drawback though: there are many terminal emulator implementations and not all use the same sequences for doing the same things.
 The sequences used